jonasbits/dpopper/README.md

 execute permission for the directory dpopper is running in, and that dpopper itself must be executable by 'everyone'.

+This line could be used to test dpopper: socat TCP-LISTEN:2525,reuseaddr,fork exec:./dpopper

 If you use this program - please let me know! by emailaing me, that way I can get a better idea of what people are using it for, with regards to future improvements etc!